Mountain gorillas Facts

 Gorilla habituation is another activity which involves interactions with mountain gorillas in Uganda and is carried out in Rushaga sector of Bwindi national park.
 The permit for gorilla habituation costs 1500 USD for foreign nonresidents, 1000 USD for foreign residents and rest of Africa and 750,000 Uganda shillings for East Africans.

-At Engabi Tours and Travel, we organize all-inclusive gorilla trekking tours taking care of all the ground handling like processing the trekking permit and securing your accommodation and transport.
+At Uganda Gorilla Trek, we organize all-inclusive gorilla trekking tours taking care of all the ground handling like processing the trekking permit and securing your accommodation and transport.
 Contact Us for information or Quote

 Gorilla trekking tours usually start from Entebbe and head southwest into the mountain rainforest jungles of Bwindi Impenetrable National Park or Mgahinga National Park though you can start from Kigali Rwanda if you want to avoid the long driving hours.